privatemajory/privatemajory.github.io/_posts/2019-05-20-deriving-road-steepness-from-dem-using-qgis.md

 ### Going a little further

-Using the same base but with a slightly different workflow, I could generate the average street steepness in the major urban areas of Madagascar:
+Using the same base but with a slightly different workflow, I could estimate the average street steepness in the major urban areas of Madagascar:

 <br />
 <p align="center"><img src="/images/mdg_urban_road_slope_2.png" alt="Madagascar average road slop in urban areas" height="600px" /><br /><br />